AngelaYu-3/micrograd/README.md

 ___

-***Source code is commented to demonstrate deep, independent understanding of core concepts as well as for ease of future read-throughs.***
+***Source code is commented to demonstrate deep, independent understanding of core concepts as well as for ease of future read-throughs.
+Questions included below are also demonstrations of own independent learnings.***

 ***Project allows for further applications of core concepts studied in [Neural Networks and Deep Learning by DeepLearning.AI and Andrew Ng](https://www.coursera.org/account/accomplishments/verify/ZJKF2ULGZVMS)***